Member Organizations

 International Education Standards

-The Accountants Act of 1978, as amended in 2008, establishes some initial professional development requirements such as adequate knowledge of local law and practice, experience in accounting, and acceptable professional conduct; however, the Institute of Certified Public Accountants of Kenya (ICPAK) and the Kenya Accountants and Secretaries National Examinations Board (KASNEB) share responsibility in defining and implementing the appropriate education and training of professional accountants.
+The Accountants Act, 2008 establishes initial professional development requirements, including adequate knowledge of local law and practice, experience in accounting, and acceptable professional conduct.
+Responsibility for the education and training of professional accountants is shared between the Institute of Certified Public Accountants of Kenya (ICPAK) and the Kenya Accountants and Secretaries National Examinations Board (KASNEB).

-KASNEB was established by the Accountants Act of 1978 as a statutory body responsible for setting the Accounting Technician and Certified Public Accountant curriculum and administering the examinations for candidates intending to qualify and register as professional accountants.
-Both ICPAK and the KASNEB state that KASNEB curriculum and examinations are in line with IES requirements.
-In 2021-2022, ICPACK jointly with KASNEB, undertook a comprehensive review of the structure and content of the professional education program.
-ICPAK and KASNEB will conduct this review every three years to ensure that it adequately covers all facets of the accountancy profession including emerging issues.
+KASNEB is the statutory body responsible for setting the Accounting Technician Diploma and Certified Public Accountant curricula and administering examinations for candidates seeking registration as professional accountants.
+Both ICPAK and KASNEB state that the curricula and examinations are aligned with the International Education Standards (IES).
+In 2021–2022, ICPAK jointly with KASNEB undertook a comprehensive review of the structure and content of the professional education program to ensure continued alignment with the IES and to incorporate emerging issues and developments in the profession.

 Current Status: Adopted